Any Rags?: Synopsis

 Bimbo the garbage man walks the streets asking townsfolk "Any Rags?" (during which he strips people's clothes off and takes other things that are not really garbage as trash).
 He comes across Betty Boop who throws her garbage to him from her window.
 Bimbo then auctions all the garbage he has collected from his cart to a crowd which includes Koko the Clown, who purchases a bowtie.
 When Bimbo opens Betty's garbage bag, Betty Boop leaps out and kisses Bimbo.
 The cart then rolls down the hill and turns into a home for Betty and Bimbo.

 Music

-In addition to "Any Rags?", the sound track includes the tunes “The New Call of the Freaks” by Luis Russell, "99 Out of 100 Want to Be Loved" by Al Sherman & Al Lewis, and "Where Oh Where Has My Little Dog Gone?" by Septimus Winner.
+In addition to "Any Rags," the soundtrack includes the tunes "The New Call of the Freaks" by Luis Russell, "99 Out of 100 Want to Be Loved" by Al Sherman & Al Lewis, and "Where Oh Where Has My Little Dog Gone?" by Septimus Winner.